open-mmlab/mmagic/docs/en/migration/optimizers.md

 # Migration of Optimizers

-We have merged [MMGeneration main](https://github.com/open-mmlab/mmgeneration/tree/main) into MMEditing.
+We have merged [MMGeneration 1.x](https://github.com/open-mmlab/mmgeneration/tree/1.x) into MMEditing.
 Here is migration of Optimizers about MMGeneration.

 In version 0.x, MMGeneration uses PyTorch's native Optimizer, which only provides general parameter optimization.
-In version main, we use `OptimizerWrapper` provided by MMEngine.
+In version 1.x, we use `OptimizerWrapper` provided by MMEngine.

 Compared to PyTorch's `Optimizer`, `OptimizerWrapper` supports the following features: